 - Stay away from sloppy PBNs

-- Also find alternate sources for high quality backlinks
+- Find alternate sources for high quality backlinks

-Backlinks have always played a strong role in helping search engines determine how high sites rank and what they rank for.
-Because the whole web only works as long as it is interconnected (interlinked), backlinks will always be an important ranking factor.
+Backlinks have always played a major role in helping search engines decide how high or low sites rank and what they rank for.
+Because the whole web only works as long as it is interconnected (interlinked), backlinks will always play an important part in Google’s search algorithm.

-Google won’t eliminate backlinks from it’s ranking algorithm anytime soon.
-It will however get a lot stricter as to which sites it will recognize links from.
-Which is why Google has also started judging sites by their user experience and social popularity.
+I think it’s safe to say Google won’t eliminate backlinks from it’s ranking algorithm anytime soon.
+It will however get a lot stricter as to what type of sites it will recognize links from.
+Which is why Google has also started judging sites by their user experience, load speed, social popularity, etc.

 Essentially what it comes down to is: the less trustworthy a site is, the lower it will rank and the less trust it will pass on to the sites it links to.